Brilyn Hollyhand: Domestic issues

 In an interview with NPR, Hollyhand described himself as the "bottom of the totem pole" for being a "white, straight male", and expressed concern that affirmative action would prevent him from getting into certain universities.
 He praised the Supreme Court's decision in Students for Fair Admissions v.
 Harvard (2023) rejecting affirmative action in college admissions.
 After the Alabama Supreme Court ruled in LePage v.
 Center for Reproductive Medicine (2024) that frozen embryos are legally minor children, Hollyhand agreed with the court's ruling.
 In October 2025, Hollyhand told Clemson University students that he was a critic of diversity, equity, and inclusion initiatives, that pornography is a "threat", and that the United States should have a "legal immigration" option.

 Political institutions and rhetoric

-In January 2023, Hollyhand wrote in an op-ed for The Truth Gazette that the Republican Party faced a significant risk in losing younger voters, adding that the party had become excessively focused on casting aside critics such as former Illinois representative Adam Kinzinger and former Wyoming representative Liz Cheney rather than garnering additional voters.
+In January 2023, Hollyhand wrote in an op-ed for The Truth Gazette that the Republican Party faced a significant risk in losing younger voters, adding that the party had become excessively focused on critics such as former Illinois representative Adam Kinzinger and former Wyoming representative Liz Cheney rather than garnering additional voters.
 In July 2024, following the attempted assassination of Donald Trump in Pennsylvania, Hollyhand stated that politics had "gotten too hot".
 He condemned the Young Republican group chat leaks as "disgusting".

 Foreign policy

-Hollyhand has expressed support for Israel, framing it as a biblical imperative rather than purely political, while adding that "in no way, shape or form do I think that we should continue to send a blank check to any nation, Israel or Ukraine".
+Hollyhand has expressed support for Israel, framing his support as a religious imperative for Christians, as opposed to a geopolitical mandate.
+In October 2025, he stated that no nation should be receiving a "blank check" from the United States, including Israel and Ukraine.

-Written works

-In July 2024, Hollyhand published One Generation Away: Why Now Is the Time to Restore American Freedom.
-He told The Tuscaloosa News that he began working on the book in October 2023.